Domains

 Success: If you are Demoralized, upgrade this to a Critical Success.
 One friend in your zone gains 1 Vigor, Wit, or Zeal.

-Crit Success: Each friend in your zone gains 1 Vigor, Wit, or Zeal.
+Crit Success: Up to 2 friends in your zone each gain 1 Vigor, Wit, or Zeal.

 Whispered Edge